Associate Professor of Biology

 Additional info for seniors:

-When you hit a critical number of hours (87), your Degree Audit page will post the invitation to make an appointment with the Registrar's office appears AND you will also receive an email from the Registrar with the same request.
+When you hit a critical number of hours (87), your Patriot Portal page will post the invitation to make an appointment with the Registrar's office appears AND you will also receive an email from the Registrar with the same request.

 1. Attendance and participation - you cannot miss more than two classes (with verified excuse)!
 Attendance is recorded.
 If you know ahead of time that you need to miss a class please contact me.
 If you miss a class unexpectedly on the day an assignment was due you must provide me with the excuse and you must get that assignment in to me no later than 1 week from the date of your absence or else you will receive a zero.
 For all writing assignments, spelling and grammar DO COUNT!
 (C'mon, you're seniors now!)